hhyow/getting-and-cleaning-data-course-project/CodeBook.md

 * **test/Inertial Signals/total_acc_x_train.txt**: The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
 * **test/Inertial Signals/body_acc_x_train.txt**: The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 * **test/Inertial Signals/body_gyro_x_train.txt**: The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+## Transformations:

+The **run_analysis.R** script performs the following transformations to clean up the data:
+1. Merges the training and the test sets to create one data set.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set.
+4. Appropriately labels the data set with descriptive variable names.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Variables:
+The following explains major variables used in the run_analysis.R script:
+* **one_data_set**: This variable stores a data set that is merged from the training and test data set.
+* **extracted_mean_and_std**: This variable stores a extracted data set of the mean and standard deviation for each measurement from the **one_data_set**.
+* **second_tidy_data_set**: This variable stores a tidy data set with the average of each variable for each activity and each subject from **extracted_mean_and_std**.